-- 9-10-7.
-The duties and power of the mayor of any first or second class municipality employing a city manager shall be as follows: - (1) He shall beIs the presiding officer of the council or commission, and in municipalities having the aldermanic form of government he shall have, has the powers and duties of an alderman at large; - (2) He shall be Is the recognized head of the municipality for service of civil process and for military and ceremonial purposes; - (3) He may May take command of the police of the municipality, appoint special police, and govern the municipality by proclamation during times of public danger or emergency, and during such during which times he shall have such the mayor has

-1 the powers and authority to call for assistance, as are given to the mayor by as 2 provided in § 9-29-17; and

-(4) He shallShall have such further other authority and perform such further other duties as may be prescribed by ordinance or resolution not inconsistent with the provisions of this chapter, but in no case shall he may the mayor have the right of veto.
+9-10-7.
+The mayor of any municipality employing a city manager:

+- (1) Is the presiding officer of the council or commission, and in municipalities having the aldermanic form of government, has the powers and duties of an alderman at large; - (2) Is the recognized head of the municipality for service of civil process and for military and ceremonial purposes; - (3) May take command of the police of the municipality, appoint special police, and govern the municipality by proclamation during times of public danger or emergency, during which times the mayor has the powers and authority to call for assistance as provided in § 9-29-17; and - (4) Shall have other authority and perform other duties as may be prescribed by ordinance or resolution not inconsistent with the provisions of this chapter, but in no case may the mayor have the right of veto.

 9-10-8.
-The governing body of any-first or second class municipality employing a manager shall hold-its regular meetings on the-first Monday of each month at such hour as may be fixed by it.
-It may prescribe by ordinance the manner in which special meetings may be called and may also so change the date of its regular monthly meetings and so provide for regular meetings oftener than once a month day and time adopted by ordinance, with at least one regular meeting per calendar month.
+The governing body of any municipality employing a manager shall hold regular meetings on the day and time adopted by ordinance, with at least one regular meeting per calendar month.
 The governing body may, by ordinance, determine the manner in which special meetings may be called.

-Unless a seat on the governing body is vacant due to removal, resignation, death, or by operation of law, a quorum consists of the majority of all the members who are qualified to serve by election or appointment pursuant to chapter 9-13.
-The council may compel the attendance of absentees under such penalties as may be prescribed by ordinance.
+Unless a seat on the governing body is vacant due to removal, resignation, death, or by operation of law, a quorum consists of the majority of all the members of the governing body who are qualified to serve by election or appointment pursuant to chapter 9-13.
+The governing body may compel the attendance of absentees under such penalties as may be prescribed by ordinance.